RevolutionTech/django-conditions/docs/about.rst

 About
 ^^^^^

-django-conditions is a Django app that allows creation of conditional logic in Django Admin.
+django-conditions is a Django app that allows creation of conditional logic in admin.
 Some possible use cases:

 - Segment your user base into cohorts with targeted messaging
 - Provide different rewards to users depending on their expected value